-“Tidal energy is no longer a question of ‘if’ it happens – it is already happening.
-The question is now how quickly can we reduce costs to capture this global market.
+“It is no longer a question of ‘if’ tidal energy happens – it is already happening.
+The question is how quickly can we reduce costs to capture this global market.
 Our projects are demonstrating that it is becoming economically viable to use the tides to generate electricity, and the successful testing of our power take-off subsystem means the TiPA project is on-track to reduce the cost of tidal energy by 30%.

 “There has never been a better time to look at tidal energy as a big part of the answer to our energy challenge.”

-Seven European partners, led by Nova Innovation, are working together on this important project.
-The partners include the University of Edinburgh, SKF, Delft Technical University, RWTH Aachen University, Siemens and Wood Group.
+A consortium of seven European partners, led by Nova Innovation, are working together on this important project.
+Partners include the University of Edinburgh, SKF, Delft Technical University, RWTH Aachen University, Siemens and Wood Group.

 Accelerated subsea testing started in January 2019 at Babcock’s Rosyth site.
 Following the successful completion of the first phase of testing in April, the TiPA PTO was retrieved, inspected and redeployed on schedule for the second phase.
 This has now been successfully completed and the PTO is undergoing detailed forensic inspection at Nova Innovation’s manufacturing facility in Edinburgh, where learnings will further optimise the PTO design.